alex-subtselnyi/AccessControlDataSecurity/README.md

 After running the server the first time, the dummy users are generated and added to the "users.txt" file.\
 Every time the server is run, the key given in the initial run needs to be input in order for the server to start.
 In this case, the server has already been run and the users.txt file generated.
-The key to decrypt the file, and start the server, is "*password.
+The key to decrypt the file, and start the server, is "password".
 ## Client
 To run the client, run the class "Client.java" located in DSAuthLab_Client/src/view.\
 In order for the client to work, the server needs to be already running.